machaao/machaao-samples/index.rst

 What is MessengerX.io?
 =============================================================================
-MessengerX.io is a global developer marketplace for conversational apps
+MessengerX.io is a developer marketplace for conversational apps

 Our platform allows developers to expose their chatbots to millions of devices on play store and beyond.